 Meet the Travel Professionals — with 35 years of experience!

 Joan has run the Council's travel program for twenty years and in 2010 was appointed Vice President, Travel.
 Prior to joining the Council, she ran the travel program of the California Academy of Sciences, San Francisco; held the position of Product Marketing Manager for the British Tourist Authority; and worked for several special interest tour operators based in England, Australia and the U.S. During her career in travel, Joan has visited every continent and led many tours around the globe.

-Shoshana has been with the travel department at the World Affairs Council for over eight years.
+Shoshana has been with the travel department at the World Affairs Council for over nine years.
 Prior to arriving at the World Affairs Council, Shoshana earned a B.A. from Drexel University in Philadelphia.
-Shoshana had led several tours for the Council including a Ukraine Dnieper River and Black Sea Cruise, a Russia River Cruise, and a cruise to the U.A.E. and a tour to Iran with Ambassador Mark Johnson, a tour to Israel, and a Mekong River Cruise.
+Shoshana had led several tours for the Council including a Ukraine Dnieper River and Black Sea Cruise, a Russia River Cruise, a tour to Iran with Ambassador Mark Johnson, Israel, Cuba, and a Mekong River Cruise.

 Meet some of our Lecturers and Leaders

 Since August 2001, Jim Falk has been the president and CEO of the World Affairs Council of Dallas/Fort Worth and is a past board member of the World Affairs Councils of America.
 He formerly was at the Middle East Institute as press officer and director of education.
 He is an adjunct professor of international relations at the University of North Texas.
 Jim Falk is the moderator of the Global IQ with The Economist, the Council’s monthly webcast.
 He in an expert in the Maghreb region, has led two Council tours to Tunisia, and recently returned from our group tour to Morocco which he will again lead in 2014.